-Although we are clear about the fact that so-called "inert" ingredients are Onot biologically or chemically inert, the evidence that has been presented to the NOSB shows that without EDTA or related chemicals, there would be no ferric phosphate snail baits.
+Although we are clear about the fact that so-called "inert" ingredients are not biologically or chemically inert, the evidence that has been presented to the NOSB shows that without EDTA or related chemicals, ferric phosphate snail baits would not be a viable, or efficacious product.
 Furthermore, it was one thing to defer action on ferric phosphate + EDTA when it appeared that the NOSB would be acting soon to consider individual "inert" ingredients.
-But now, as "List 4 inerts" appear to have been removed from work agendas for the Crops and Livestock Subcommittees, no protocol for reviewing the "inerts" and timeline for action have been set since the Board adopted an "inerts" recommendation at its fall 2012 meeting.